ibm-cloud-docs/codeengine/subscription-tutorial.md

 {: #test-subscription}
 {: step}

-After you successfully subscribed your app to your ping event, look at the logs to see whether it works.
+After you successfully subscribed your app to your cron event, look at the logs to see whether it works.
 {: shortdesc}

 Get the logs for the app with the [**`ibmcloud ce app logs`**](/docs/codeengine?topic=codeengine-cli#cli-application-logs) command.